irisnet/irishub/docs/tools/ledger.md

 iris tx bank send --help # to see all available options.
 ```

 ::: tip
 Be sure to unlock your device with the PIN and open the Cosmos app before trying to run these commands
 :::

 Use the keyName you set for your Ledger key and iris will connect with the Cosmos Ledger app to then sign your transaction.

 ::: tip
-The Cosmos app only support amino-json sign mode now, you must add the flag `--sign-mode amino-json` to use it
+The Cosmos app only support amino-json sign mode now, you must add the flag `--sign-mode amino-json` to use it.
 :::

 ```bash
 iris tx send <keyName> <destinationAddress> <amount><denomination> --sign-mode amino-json
 ```

 When prompted with confirm transaction before signing, Answer Y.

 Next you will be prompted to review and approve the transaction on your Ledger device.
 Be sure to inspect the transaction JSON displayed on the screen.
 You can scroll through each field and each message.